LockedJCE/LockedJCE/README.md

 - 💞️ I’m looking to collaborate on anything that will give me more experience and broaden my knowledge base.
 - 📫 How to reach me: lockinjce@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I played video games semi-professionally for 2 years before committing to learning to code and  i've loved it so far.

 <!---
 LockedJCE/LockedJCE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.